JoyitaF/JoyitaF.github.io/_pages/about.md

 Throwing myself into the deep end of research — to solve real-world problems — is what I believe to be my job as a Junior Data Scientist.

 Presently, I am affiliated with the Medical Imaging Research & Analytics wing in the IUB CCDS lab.
-I am also interning at Genereveal on genomics.

 Check out my publications, and if you’re curious about what’s coming, take a look at the research section!